duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

 on items https://www.w3.org/TR/css-flexbox-1/#flexibility
 * `flex-grow: 0` ability to grow as proportion to other items (all items need to defined `flex-grow`).
-If one has 2 and all others have 1, first will be twice bigger (`width` is changed, but do not use it since it will have some impact).
+If one has 2 and all others have 1, first will be twice bigger (`width` is changed, but do not use it since it will have some impact, for example if `width: 150px` for sidebar and content `flex-grow: 1` than if content is smaller -> sidebar 150px, but when content has a table than sidebar will be less than 150px, so better is to use `min-width: 150px`).
 * `flex-shrink: 1` ability to shrik (compress), if `flex-shrink: 0` than it will keep it's `width: 500px` property
 * `flex-basis: 20% | auto` default size before remaining space is distributed